 1. Open Source Nature

 As compared to other operating systems, Linux is entirely open sourced.
-The plus point of Linux is that you can look at its source code, which has allowed it to become quite popular.
+Linux’s plus point is that you can look at its source code, which has allowed it to become quite popular.

 Linux is a lot more secure than the other operating systems.
 Its concept of repositories, the process of package management, and a few other features make it more secure.